Financial Aid for Undergraduate Students

 - Meeting a minimum cumulative grade point average requirement (GPA)

-- Earning a minimum number of units for credit per semester (Pace of Progression)
+- Earning a minimum number of units for credit each semester to ensure timely progress toward degree completion (Pace of Progression)

 - Completing the degree objective within a maximum number of semesters enrolled and a maximum number of units attempted (Maximum Time-Frame Allowance)